homiedopie/beberlei.de/_sources/2012/08/11/oop_business_applications__trying_to_escape_the_mess.txt

     contact with over the last year, DCI, EBI and CQRS.
 This post is an introduction to a series about this approaches.

-I always mentally divide the world of programming into two large parts:
+I mentally divide the world of programming into two large parts:

 1. Library and system programming
 2. business applications